High-Skilled Immigration

 • What additional documentation do I need to submit?

-• USCIS Appendix: Satisfying the O-1A Evidentiary Requirements
+• USCIS on Supporting Documents: Satisfying the O-1A Evidentiary Requirements

 Why should I apply for the O-1A classification?